stephengold/jme3-utilities/README.md

 If you're unfamiliar with BasicGame, you may wish to run it (and/or examine the source code) to see how it works before modifying it.

-Hints:
- 1. To rotate the camera, drag while holding down the left mouse button.
+ 1. To rotate the camera, move the mouse.
  2. To exit, press the Esc key.

 #### Add the SkyControl JARs to the project